 Your Bali itinerary must include a trip to one of the Gili Islands.
 There are 3 islands to choose from – Gili Trawangan, Gili Air and Gili Meno.
 Click here to read on how to choose your Gili Island.

 As a solo traveller, I decided to visit Gili Trawangan.
 Prepare to relax and soak up some sun on this beautiful island.

-Coming soon: My detailed post on A visit to Gili Trawangan from Bali.
+Read my detailed post on A visit to Gili Trawangan from Bali.

 Additional Tips & Suggestions:

 - I would advise you to keep a buffer between the day you’re flying out of Bali and the day you return from Gili Islands to the mainland.
 The reason being- most ferries do not follow the time as per the advised scheduled and there are unprecedented delays.

 - For buying souvenirs (especially clothes, fragrant soaps and essential oils) although you will find several shops and street markets, one of the best in terms of the collection and prices is Agung Bali (near Kuta).

 - GO-JEK is a fantastic app for calling a scooter or car taxi (apart from other functions such as groceries and food delivery).
 Not only is it efficient and convenient, it is also cheaper than the taxis available on the road.
 It is Indonesia’s ‘Uber’.